 - Step 3: Register your car with the D.C.
 DMV – this must be done in person and within 30 days of moving to the area.
-Make sure you bring proof of your new D.C. address (bill, lease/mortgage etc).
+Make sure you bring proof of your new D.C. address (a bill, lease/mortgage, etc).

 For more helpful information, visit DC.gov’s “New Residents” section which covers many important topics and includes over 30 links to various resources.